fbpx

 You’d agree that there could be a situation when an arm of your business doesn’t remain profitable but the technology behind it might still be relevant and even valuable to the other players in the market.
 In such a case, your patent portfolio can be auctioned or used as a point of negotiation to extract the maximum value from the dying business arm.

-Remember Google’s acquisition of Motorola Mobility, which was later sold to Lenovo?
-Google retained a good chunk of Motorola Mobility’s patent portfolio to defend Android OS and later sold the division to Lenovo for a much lesser amount.
+Remember Google’s acquisition of Motorola Mobility that was later sold to Lenovo.
+Google retained a good chunk of the patent portfolio of Motorola Mobility to defend Android OS and later sold the division to Lenovo for a much lesser amount.
 But why did Google do that?

 Simply put, Google’s main revenue comes from advertising and it was in their interest to get Android onto as many smartphones as possible.
 Google, therefore, wanted Motorola for the patents, and not for anything else.
 As Samsung had started building its Android rival – Tizen and Apple’s attack on Android licensees was dying down – Google decided to own Motorola’s extensive patent library that it could use defensively.

-However, Google never intended to market itself as a phone manufacturer.
-So, just as some of its major licensees started developing or buying non-Google operating systems, fearing competition from Google-manufactured phones, the company sold off Motorola and continues to provide operating systems to phone manufacturers around the world.
+However, Google never intended to market themselves as phone manufacturers.
+So, just as some of its major licensees started developing or buying non-Google operating systems fearing competition from Google-manufactured phones, the company sold off Motorola and continues to provide operating systems to phone manufacturers around the world.

-From the above example, it is clear that a quality patent portfolio can be your strongest point, protecting your products and technology and boosting your company’s worth.
+From the above example, it is clear that a quality patent portfolio can be your strongest point to not only protect your products and technology but also boost the worth of your company.

-Investing in a solid patent portfolio also promises great ROI through licensing opportunities, especially in the case of tech research.
-Besides, a high-quality patent portfolio will help you survive litigation, which often crops up in a patent’s lifecycle.
+Investing in a solid patent portfolio also promises great ROI through licensing opportunities especially in the case of tech research.
+Besides, a high-quality patent portfolio will help you survive litigation which often crops up in the lifecycle of a patent.

 Taxonomy for classifying your patent portfolio based on the value

 For any business, their patent portfolio is a potent tool for maintaining a competitive edge in the market.
-Therefore, it is important to sort your portfolio according to the value they offer to the business.
+It is, therefore, quite important to sort your portfolio according to the value they offer to the business.
 Below mentioned is one such classification.

 Core Patents relate directly to the company’s current and anticipated products, markets, customers or suppliers.
 The hallmark of core patent is that it provides a strategic advantage over the competition, and is thus best monetized indirectly by ways like product sales revenue, increased market share resulting from product differentiation or increased enterprise value, rather than directly by out-licensing or sale (except to the extent that it may be underutilized).